 CPV - cost per visit.
 This is how much one campaign visit costs you;

-CTR - click through rate.
+CTR - click-through rate.
 This is a ratio that consists of users who clicked on your advertisement compared to the total number of users who visited a lander.
-The higher the CTR, the better, because a higher CTR represents interest in your content.
+The higher the CTR, the better, because a higher CTR represents the interest in your content.

 CR - conversion rate.
 This is the ratio of clicks on an offer link placed on a lander compared to your leads.

 CV - conversion from visits.
-This is the ratio of visits of your lander compared to your leads.
+This is the ratio of visits to your lander compared to your leads.